SimonRiccio/SimonRiccio/README.md

 # 💫 About Me:
+Hi there 👋

-Hi there 👋<br><br>I'm a Cybersecurity Master's student with a deep passion for offensive and defensive security.
+I'm a Cybersecurity Master's student with a deep passion for offensive and defensive security.
 I thrive on the challenge of bridging the gap between theoretical knowledge and practical application.
-My goal is to build a career as a Penetration Tester or SOC Analyst, and I'm always looking for the next challenge to solve.<br><br>    🔭 I’m currently working on: Completing my Master's degree in Cybersecurity and sharpening my offensive/defensive skills on platforms like Hack The Box and TryHackMe.<br><br>    🌱 I’m currently learning: Ethical hacking through CTFs and challenges!
-It's the best way for me to apply my theoretical knowledge in a hands-on environment.<br><br>    👯 I’m looking to collaborate on: CTF teams, open-source security tools, or any project involving vulnerability research or blue team tactics.<br><br>    🤝 I’m looking for help with: Mentorship from industry professionals and opportunities to get real-world experience in Pentesting or Security Operations (SOC).<br><br>    💬 Ask me about: My favorite CTF write-ups, vulnerability analysis, or the latest security trends.<br><br>    ⚡ Fun fact: My idea of a fun Friday night often involves a new CTF and a root flag to capture.
+My goal is to build a career as a Penetration Tester or SOC Analyst, and I'm always looking for the next challenge to solve.

+* 🔭 **I’m currently working on:** Completing my Master's degree in Cybersecurity and sharpening my offensive/defensive skills on platforms like Hack The Box and TryHackMe.
+* 🌱 **I’m currently learning:** Ethical hacking through CTFs and challenges!
+It's the best way for me to apply my theoretical knowledge in a hands-on environment.
+* 👯 **I’m looking to collaborate on:** CTF teams, open-source security tools, or any project involving vulnerability research or blue team tactics.
+* 🤝 **I’m looking for help with:** Mentorship from industry professionals and opportunities to get real-world experience in Pentesting or Security Operations (SOC).
+* 💬 **Ask me about:** My favorite CTF write-ups, vulnerability analysis, or the latest security trends.
+* ⚡ **Fun fact:** My idea of a fun Friday night often involves a new CTF and a root flag to capture.

 ---